Yooootsuba/ctr/README.md

 ## Build

-To build ctr, run 'make' inside the directory where you have the source.
+To build ctr, run 'make' inside the directory where you have the source

 ```sh
 $ make